openbmc/openbmc/poky/documentation/overview-manual/development-environment.rst

 Repositories, Tags, and Branches
 --------------------------------

-As mentioned briefly in the previous section and also in the "`Git Workflows and the Yocto
+As mentioned briefly in the previous section and also in the ":ref:`overview-manual/development-environment:git workflows and the yocto project`" section, the Yocto Project maintains source repositories at :yocto_git:`/`.
-Project <#gs-git-workflows-and-the-yocto-project>`__" section, the Yocto Project maintains source repositories at :yocto_git:`/`.
 If you look at this web-interface of the repositories, each item is a separate Git repository.

 Git repositories use branching techniques that track content change (not